Hurtubise-David/Faceflow/Tensorflow/README.md

 ## Installation

 You need to install yarn to build the app.

-Intall the app using the shell command FaceFlowApp.sh:
+Install the app using the shell command FaceFlowApp.sh:

     $ cd D:/GitHub/FaceflowApp/Tensorflow/facemesh/demo (YourDir)
     $ yarn